arunbaby0/arunbaby.com/_pages/contact.md

 "Let's hang out this Saturday" - is not a plan.

-If there is an online meet, please send me a calendar invite as I forget things easily.
+If there is an online meet, please send me a calendar invite with detailed agenda, as I forget things easily.

 ## Conclusion
 I just want to be systematic and reduce the overhead as much as possible.
 I am flexible with schedule changes, but pre-planning get rid of unnecessary delays.